Ultrawipf/OpenFFBoard_wiki/Pinouts-and-peripherals.md

 Discovery board connections are based on mmos/osw pinouts but not completely identical.
 The PWM DIR pin is changed to PWM 2 (PE11) for mmos compatibility.
-A CAN transceiver (TJA1051/3) could be connected for vesc and odrive support.
+A CAN transceiver (nucleo f303/3) could be connected for vesc and odrive support.

 ![Pinout](img/f407discopinout1.png)